ladytrell/LinuxServerConfig/README.md

 https://github.com/ladytrell/LinuxServerConfig

 1. Created user grader
+	a.	create ssh keypair
+	b.	add to sudo list
 2. Configured ssh to port 2200
+	a.
+Changed port in /etc/ssh/sshd_config
 3. Configured ufw
+    a.
+Blocked all incoming traffic
+	b.
+Allow port 2200, 80, and 123
 4. Installed and configured Apache2
+	a.
+Configued to run WSGI scipt
-5. Config WSGI for python app
+5. Install and config WSGI for python app
+	a.
+Wrote script to call catalog app
 6. Installed and configured PostgreSQL
+	a.
+Created Users ubuntu and catalog
+	b.
+Created catalog app

 ### App Location